 What are the design elements of R-Codes?

 There are plenty of design elements that the R-Codes dictate.
-If you want to see what all of them are, we recommend checking out the Department of Planning, Land and Heritage website, but below are some of the features you’re probably more interested in:
+If you want to see what all of them are, we recommend checking out the WA State Government website, but below are some of the features you’re probably more interested in:

 - Street setback: how far back from the street your home is